showmik/intisarbnaim.github.io/browse-web-faster/index.md

 The internet has become a part of our existence now.
 The fact that you are reading this article is also because of the internet.
 An internet connection, as well as a browser, is necessary to browse the internet.
 Today I'll talk about these browsers and show how you can use the internet more quickly and safely.

-## Selecting a Browser
+## 1. Selecting a Browser

 The first step is to select a browser.
 Yes, I know you are already using a browser, be it Google Chrome, Mozilla's Firefox, or any other browser.
-But I would suggest you use the Brave Browser.
+But I would suggest you use the [Brave Browser](https://brave.com/).
 I have been using Brave for the past three years and I am quite satisfied with it.
 I might sound a little biased here, but I think the Brave browser is the best for the following reasons:

 <br>